Travertine logo

 ELIMINATE WASTE + CREATE VALUE

-Traditional mining and fertilizer production have produced billions of tons of sulfate byproducts over the past century.
-Managing these byproducts are a major operational cost and environmental liability.
-Our process chemically upcycles sulfate byproducts into valuable industrial products.
+Mining and fertilizer production produce billions of tons of sulfate byproducts.
+Managing these byproducts is a major operational cost and environmental liability.
+Our process produces carbon-negative building materials instead of sulfate byproducts.

 UPCYCLE SULFATE BYPRODUCTS >